nealrobbins/liferay-docs/discover/commerce/articles/08-customer-portal/02-shipments.markdown

 selected all of the order's products in step 3 the first time through.

-You can return to a shipment at a later time, either to add or remove products or to update it's status:
+You can return to a shipment at a later time, either to add or remove products or to update its status:

 1. Go to *Site* &rarr; *Commerce* &rarr; *Shipments* and select a shipment from the list.